ajam/aufbau/README.md

 That should launch a window with a simple two-app dashboard.
 To exit, press <kbd>ctrl</kbd> + <kbd>c</kbd> in the console window or close the Electron app.

-During installation, your console output will show a bunch of information about installing apps, building apps, pruning apps and adding home buttons.
-We'll explain that in a little bit.
+During installation, your console output will show a bunch of information about installing apps, building apps, and pruning app dependencies.
 In short, Aufbau is taking the app definitions in `apps.json`, downloading them and installing them into the desktop environment.

 #### Step 2: Add your own apps